omkarfadtare/Essential/README.md

 - It reduces conflicts by isolating changes in separate branches until they are ready to be integrated.
 - It facilitates a more controlled and efficient development process, especially in collaborative environments.
 > Types of branch:
-- Every Git repository typically contains at least one long-running branch, commonly named "main" or "master".
+- Every Git repository typically contains at least one long-running branch, commonly named "main/master".
 Additional long-running branches, such as "developement" or "production" or "integration" may exist throughout the entire project lifecycle.
 These branches often represent different stages in the release or deployment process.
 It is common to structure branches to mirror the flow of code through various states, such as development, staging, and production.
 - Changes are not directly merged to these branches; instead changes are merged to the "integration" branch, this ensures only tested and reviewed code is introduced into production environments.
 - This practice aligns with the principles of testing, code review, and release bundling, allowing for controlled and scheduled releases.
 In contrast to long-running branches, short-lived branches are created for specific purposes and are deleted after integration.
 Common use cases for short-lived branches include working on new features or bug fixes.
 These branches provide isolation for changes, allowing developers to collaborate on specific tasks without impacting the main development branches.

 __1) Long lived branch:__
 - Long lived branches are branches that exist throughout the entire lifespan of a project.
-For example main/master branch, developement branch, production branch, integration branch.
+For example "main/master" branch, "developement" branch, "production" branch, "integration" branch.
 - Changes are carefully merged into these branches after thorough testing and review, ensuring that only well-vetted code becomes a permanent part of the project's history.

 __2) Short lived branch:__
 - Short lived branches are branches that are created for a specific, temporary purpose and are not intended to exist throughout the entire lifespan of the project.
-For example feature branch, bug fix branch, release preparation branch, experiment branch.
+For example "feature_branch", "bug_fix_branch", "release_preparation_branch", "experiment_branch".

 __3) Master/Main branch:__
-- The master (or main) branch is typically the default branch in a Git repository.
+- The "master/main" branch is typically the default branch in a Git repository.
 It represents the stable, production-ready version of the code.
 Your main workspace where all the finished code lives.

 __4) Feature branch:__
-- Developers create special areas to work on new things called "feature branches."
-Feature branches are like special areas for working on new features without disturbing the main project.
+- Developers create special areas to work on new things called "feature_branch".
+These branches are like special areas for working on new features without disturbing the main project.
-- Changes made in a feature branch can be brought back into the main project when ready.
+- Changes made in a "feature" branch can be brought back into the main project when ready.
 It's a way to keep everything neat and tidy while trying out and adding exciting features.
-- When we create a new feature branch, initially, the code on the master branch and this new feature branch will be exactly the same.
-As you make updates and commit those changes to the feature branch, those updates are only visible in the feature branch.
-Similarly, when you make updates and commit changes to the master branch, those changes are only seen in the master branch.
+- When we create a new "feature_branch", initially, the code on the "master" branch and this new "feature_branch" will be exactly the same.
+As you make updates and commit those changes to the "feature_branch", those updates are only visible in the "feature_branch".
+Similarly, when you make updates and commit changes to the "master" branch, those changes are only seen in the "master" branch.
 - Each branch keeps track of the changes made on that specific branch.
 The changes made in one branch are isolated to that branch until they are explicitly merged into another branch.

 __5) Bugfix branch:__
 - These are used to fix specific bugs without affecting the main code.
-Similar to feature branches, bugfix branches are created off the master branch.
+Similar to "feature_branch", "bug_fix_branch" are created off the master branch.

 __6) Developement branch:__
-- The development branch serves as a central place where developers integrate their changes and collaborate on new features or improvements before these changes are merged into more stable branches, such as a production or main branch.
+- The "development" branch serves as a central place where developers integrate their changes and collaborate on new features or improvements before these changes are merged into more stable branches, such as a "production" or "main/master" branch.

 __6) Integration/Staging branch:__
-- Integration/Staging branch generally refers to a branch where different changes from various development branches are brought together, integrated, and tested as a whole before being merged into a more stable branch or released into production.
+- "Integration/Staging" branch generally refers to a branch where different changes from various developement branches are brought together, integrated, and tested as a whole before being merged into a more stable branch or released into production.

 __7) Production branch:__
-- Production branch refers to a long-lived branch that represents the stable and reliable version of the software that is deployed to the production environment.
+- "Production" branch refers to a long-lived branch that represents the stable and reliable version of the software that is deployed to the production environment.

 __8) Release branch:__
 - These branches are created before releasing a new version for final testing.
-They are merged into both master and development branches once ready.
+They are merged into both "master/main" and "development" branches once ready.

 ![image](https://github.com/omkarfadtare965/Essential/assets/154773580/38bf13f5-9148-4202-808a-1b6b9fe4d433)